AccelByte/rotating-shop-items-grpc-plugin-server-go/README.md

    ```

    > :warning: **Keep PLUGIN_GRPC_SERVER_AUTH_ENABLED=false for now**: It is currently not
-   supported by AccelByte Gaming Services but it will be enabled later on to improve security.
+   supported by AccelByte Gaming Services, but it will be enabled later on to improve security.
 If it is
    enabled, the gRPC server will reject any calls from gRPC clients without proper authorization
    metadata.